Transitime/core/transitime/README.md

 </ul>

-generateDatabaseSchema.jar -- Main class: org.transitime.applications.SchemaGenerator
+SchemaGenerator.jar -- Main class: org.transitime.applications.SchemaGenerator
 =================================

 <br/>
-The jar generateDatabaseSchema.jar can be used to re-generate the SQL required to create the database structures required to run transiTime.
+The jar SchemaGenerator.jar can be used to re-generate the SQL required to create the database structures required to run transiTime.
 It generates three files in the specified directory.
 A file is generated for each supported database type.
 (Postgres, Oracle, Mysql).
 The script generated will drop tables that already exist.
 <br/>
 <i>

 ```
 usage:
-	java -jar generateDatabaseSchema.jar<br/>
+	java -jar SchemaGenerator.jar<br/>
  		-o,--outputDirectory <arg>        This is the directory to output the sql<br/>
  		-p,--hibernatePackagePath <arg>   This is the path to the package
                 		                  containing the hibernate annotated java<br/>